SAP-samples/ui5-advanced-exercises-codejam/chapters/06-testing-current-project-setup/readme.md

 http://localhost:4004/uimodule/index.html
 ```

-> ➡️ In case you are using the SAP Business Application Studio, also follow these instruction to configure `wdi5` correctly: [wdi5 documentation](https://ui5-community.github.io/wdi5/#/usage?id=using-bas-with-wdi5).
+> ➡️ In case you are using the SAP Business Application Studio, also follow these instructions to configure `wdi5` correctly: [wdi5 documentation](https://ui5-community.github.io/wdi5/#/usage?id=using-bas-with-wdi5).

 ➡️ Start the project as usual from the `codejam.supermarket/` directory: